-This course forms term one of the full Concept Art & Illustration Course, so on completion, you'll be one-third of the way through!
+This course forms term one of the Foundations of Concept Art & Illustration Course, so on completion, you'll be one-third of the way through!

-*This short course is the same as the term one of the full Concept Art & Illustration Course, so if you choose to continue after completing your certificate, you'll already be a third of the way through!
+*This short course is the prerequisite of the Concept Art Foundations, so if you choose to continue after completing your certificate, you'll already be a third of the way through!